The NCLEX® Examination

 Under the guidance of its membership, the National Council of State Boards of Nursing, Inc. (NCSBN®) develops and administers two nurse licensure examinations; the National Council Licensure Examination for Registered Nurses (NCLEX-RN®) and the National Council Licensure Examination for Practical Nurses (NCLEX-PN®)*.
 These two examinations are used by the Boards of Nursing/Regulatory Bodies to test entry-level nursing competence of candidates for licensure/registration as Registered Nurses and as Licensed Practical/Vocational Nurses*.
 The NCLEX examinations are provided exclusively as computerized adaptive tests.

 Beginning in July, 2017, NCSBN will present a Special Research Section as part of the NCLEX-RN administration.
-By participating in the Special Research Section you will be making valuable contributions to the future development of NCSBN examinations as well as to the enhancement of the nursing profession.
+By participating in the Special Research Section, candidates will be making valuable contributions to the future development of NCSBN examinations as well as to the enhancement of the nursing profession.

 |Candidate Bulletin and Information||Link|